Lead Service Line Inventory Grant

 Eligible grant applicants include cities, counties, utility districts, and water authorities that own or operate a public water system.
 Grant applicants are responsible for grant oversight and monitoring of activities.
 Grant applicants are also responsible for submitting progress updates as requested by SWIG and managing the grant contract scopes of services.

 Division of Water Resources’ Compliance and Enforcement Program (DWR-CE) has established an LSLI Fillable Excel Data Sheet.
 When reviewing the eligible activities below, it is highly recommended to reference this datasheet.
-The format and information requested in this data sheet have the minimum data elements that must be submitted by October 16, 2024.
-USEPA has released additional guidance for Developing and Maintaining a Service Line Inventory.
-This guidance should be used to determine the level of effort and resources needed to complete the LSLI.
-Since LSLI is the foundation of the LCRR, communities must build a comprehensive and accurate LSLI with this funding opportunity.
+USEPA has released additional guidance for developing and maintaining a Service Line Inventory.
+This guidance should be used to determine the level of effort and resources needed to update the LSLI.
+Since LSLI is the foundation of the LCRR, communities must update unknowns with their current LSLI and/or develop replacement plans for known lead with this funding opportunity.

 This grant opportunity can cover the costs associated with the planning, creation, investigation, and revisions to the LSLI.
 Additionally, applicants should refer to the eligibility guidance for Drinking Water State Revolving Fund and BIL SRF Memorandum for other eligibility requirements.
 The requirements to conduct LSLI activities under this grant are further detailed in the grant manual.